1989 Recopa Sudamericana

 The 1989 Recopa Sudamericana was the first Recopa Sudamericana, a football competition for South American clubs that won the previous year's two most important competitions in the continent: the Copa Libertadores and the Supercopa Sudamericana.
 The inaugural edition was disputed between Nacional, winners of the 1988 Copa Libertadores, and Racing, winners of the 1988 Supercopa Sudamericana.
 The first leg was played on January 31 in Montevideo, while the second leg was played in Buenos Aires on February 6.

-Nacional won the final series 4-1 on points as Daniel Fonseca of Nacional scored the first goal of the competition as well as the only one in this final.
+Nacional won the final series 3-1 on points as Daniel Fonseca of Nacional scored the first goal of the competition as well as the only one in this final.

 Qualified teams

 Rules

 The Recopa Sudamericana was played over two legs; home and away.
 The team that qualified via the Copa Libertadores played the first leg at home.
 The team that accumulated the most points —two for a win, one for a draw, zero for a loss— after the two legs was crowned the champion.
 In case of both teams tied on points after regulation of the second leg, the team with the best goal difference won.
-If the two teams hade equal goal difference, a penalty shoot-out ensued according to the Laws of the Game.
+If the two teams have equal goal difference, a penalty shoot-out ensued according to the Laws of the Game.